Community Music School Ensembles

 Celtic Slow Sessions

-The group meets at the Buttery on both the 1st and 3rd Sundays from 2-4pm.
+The group meets at various locations on both the 1st and 3rd Sundays from 2-4pm.
+You can sign up for the email list to be notified where here: https://lists.sonic.net/mailman/listinfo/santa_cruz_celtic_slow_sessions

 Contact Tane Tachyon, firstname.lastname@example.org